shakacode/re-formality/README.md

 let valueEmpty = value => value === "";
 ```

 This is required for the optional field case: `Formality` won't emit success if `value` in the optional field is empty.
-Since `value` type is abstraction defined in userland, `Formality` can't figure it out on its own.
+Since `value` type is abstraction defined in user-land, `Formality` can't figure it out on its own.

 For convenience, `Formality` exposes helper for the most common case: